Evaluating Gender Bias in Speech Translation: Bias Statement

 \section{Bias Statement}

-As proposed in previous work \cite{blodgett-etal-2020-language} and suggested in related venues\footnote{https://genderbiasnlp.talp.cat/gebnlp2020/how-to-write-a-bias-statement/}, we formulate the bias statement of our work.
-Our work consists of proposing a challenge set and benefit from an evaluation protocol for the application of ST. Our challenge set serves to measure how accurately gendered source spoken words are translated.
+As proposed in previous work \cite{blodgett-etal-2020-language} and suggested in related venues,\footnote{https://genderbiasnlp.talp.cat/gebnlp2020/how-to-write-a-bias-statement/} we formulate the bias statement of our work.
+Our work focuses on proposing a challenge set and benefit from an evaluation protocol for the application of ST. Our challenge set serves to measure how accurately gendered source spoken words are translated.
 It includes stereotypical and anti-stereotypical examples, adding value to the evaluation analysis.

-The main contribution of our proposal is to have an objective evaluation protocol that can measure how biased are our ST systems.
-Note that our work is based on a synthetic data set simplified to binary gender which does not aim at being a mirror of reality.
-Still, we are contributing to exhibiting that current systems contain biases, while we sustain that long-term policies are required to solve this problem \cite{datafeminism}.
+The main contribution of our proposal is to have an objective evaluation protocol that can measure how biased our ST systems are.
+We consider that our work is based on a synthetic dataset simplified to a binary gender, which does not aim to be a mirror of reality.
+However, we are contributing to exhibiting that current systems contain biases while sustaining that long-term policies are required to solve this problem \cite{datafeminism}.